utexas-public-history/tower/_posts/2016-05-01-02-brown-ladies-first.md

 <div class="gray bar references"><div class="container"><div class="col-sm-12 col-md-10 col-md-offset-1 col-lg-8 col-lg-offset-2 post-content">
 ## Sources

-<a name="bevan-and-higgins" />Bevan, E., & Higgins, D. J. (2002).
+<a name="bevan-and-higgins" />E. Bevan and D.J.
+Higgins.
+(2002).
 Is Domestic Violence Learned?
 The Contribution of Five Forms of Child Maltreatment to Men’s Violence and Adjustment. _Journal of Family Violence_, 17(3), 223-245. doi:10.1023/A:1016053228021.

-Christoffersen, J. & Apuzzo, M. (2012, December 16).
+J. Christoffersen and M. Apuzzo.
+(2012, December 16).
 Evidence hints at deadlier plan in Conn. massacre.
 The Washington Times.
 Retrieved from <http://www.washingtontimes.com/news/2012/dec/16/governor-gunman-shot-self-first-responders-closed/?page=all#pagebreak?>.

-<a name="duwe" />Duwe, G. (2004).
+<a name="duwe" />G. Duwe.
+(2004).
 The Patterns and Prevalence of Mass Murder in Twentieth-Century America. _Justice Quarterly_, 21(4), 729-761. doi:10.1080/07418820400095971

-<a name="higgins-and-mccabe" />Higgins, D. J., and McCabe, M. P. (1998).
+<a name="higgins-and-mccabe" />D.J.
+Higgins and M.P.
+McCabe.
+(1998).
 Parent Perceptions of Maltreatment and Adjustment in Children. _Journal of Family Studies_.
 4: 53-76.

-Higgins, D. J., and McCabe, M. P. (2000).
+D.J.
+Higgins and M.P.
+McCabe.
+(2000).
 Relationships between Different Types of Maltreatment During Childhood and Adjustment In Adulthood. _Child Maltreat_.
 5: 261-272.

-Lavergne, G. M., 1955.
-(1997). _A Sniper In The Tower: The Charles Whitman Murders_ (1st ed.).
-Denton: University of North Texas Press.
+G.M.
+Lavergne. _A Sniper In The Tower: The Charles Whitman Murders_ (1st ed.).
+Denton: University of North Texas Press, 1997.

-Mayo, M. (2008).
+M. Mayo.
+(2008).
 Andrew Kehoe. _American Murder: Criminals, Crime, and the Media_. (pp. 175-176) Canton, MI: Visible Ink Press.

 Special to _The New York Times_.
 (1927, May 20).
 SCHOOL DYNAMITER FIRST SLEW WIFE.
 New York Times (1923-Current File) Retrieved April 10, 2016 from <http://search.proquest.com/docview/104204230?accountid=7118>.